 If you don’t want a reward card with a fee or are planning to cancel or downgrade your credit card that carries a high annual fee, there are a few cards to choose from.

 The Capital One VentureOne card is one of them.
 The rewards aren’t as good as the Capital One Venture, but it still comes with its own set of unique benefits.
-It offers 1.25x points per dollar spent, plus 20,000 bonus points after you spend $3,000 in the first three months.
-You won’t get that bonus if you are downgrading from the Venture card, but it is available to new cardholders.
-For more information, see here.
+It offers 1.25x miles per dollar spent, plus 20,000 bonus miles after you spend $1,000 in the first three months of account opening.

-Amex also offers a no-fee card, the Amex EveryDay credit card.
+Amex also offers a no annual fee card, the Amex EveryDay® Credit Card (See Rates & Fees).
 You can earn up to 1.2 Amex Membership Rewards Point per dollar and you’ll get a 20% point bonus if you use the card for 20 transactions in a month.
 There’s also a 10,000-point bonus if you spend $1,000 in the first three months.
 Points earned can also be transferred directly to frequent traveler programs.

 To Cancel or Downgrade Your Credit Card